MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-GST-on-Advance-Receipt-Application-to-Sales-Invoice.md

     |**CGST**|763 (8,475*9%)|
     |**SGST**|763 (8,475*9%)|

 Later sales invoice for services is issued to the customer for INR 20,000.
-18% GST (i.e. 9% CGST and 9% SGST/UTGST in case of Intra-State/Intra-Union Territory transaction or 18% IGST in case of Inter-State transaction) has to be charged on the invoice amount.
+18% GST (i.e. 9% CGST and 9% SGST/UTGST in case of Intra-State or Intra-Union Territory transaction or 18% IGST in case of Inter-State transaction) has to be charged on the invoice amount.

 1. GST calculation will appear in the Fact Box, as following: